Airway epithelium captured with Lattice SIM Apotome Mode (x25). Courtesy of Dr. Vito Mennella, Queen Mary University.

 Speaker - Dr. Vito Mennella, Queen Mary University of London

 A significant frontier in Spatial Biology is the construction of an integrated view of tissue function within its native environment at the cellular and molecular levels.
-In this webinar, we will explore how the combination of nanometre-scale imaging modalities (Super-resolution imaging, X-Ray and Volume EM), with AI segmentation algorithms and CRISPR Cas9 KO in reconstituted human respiratory tissue, is providing a novel perspective on airway biology and creating opportunities for translational medicine research.
-Our primary focus will be on the respiratory epithelium, a critical tissue that safeguards our lungs by serving as the first line of defence against bacteria, viruses, and particulate matter.
-We will provide examples illustrating how this multimodal spatial biology approach is revealing the molecular mechanisms underlying the protection of the airway from pathogens.
+In this webinar, we explored how the combination of nanometre-scale imaging modalities (Super-resolution imaging, X-Ray and Volume EM), with AI segmentation algorithms and CRISPR Cas9 KO in reconstituted human respiratory tissue, is providing a novel perspective on airway biology and creating opportunities for translational medicine research.
+Our primary focus was on the respiratory epithelium, a critical tissue that safeguards our lungs by serving as the first line of defence against bacteria, viruses, and particulate matter.
+We provided examples illustrating how this multimodal spatial biology approach is revealing the molecular mechanisms underlying the protection of the airway from pathogens.
+A ZEISS expert also addressed questions about super-resolution during the Q&A session!

 Dr. Vito Mennella